 - Drug distribution or Possession with Intent to Distribute – distribution relates to any transfer of drugs from one person to another.
 Intent to distribute charges are often brought about when there are indicia of distribution, such as multiple bags, scales, etc.

 - Sale of controlled substances – it is illegal to sell or attempt to sell an illicit drug or other controlled substance to anyone in Georgia.
 This includes the sale of a prescription drug to someone other than the person for whom the drug was prescribed.
 Penalties for sale vary by the category of illegal substances.

 - Drug trafficking – refers to the production, delivery, sale, possession or distribution of large amounts of illicit drugs.
 Basically, any activity in the drug chain, from making to distributing, can bring a charge of drug trafficking if it involves large amounts.

 - Drug manufacturing – this is the cultivation or manufacturing of an illegal substance.
 It could involve growing marijuana or the manufacturing of methamphetamine.
 The charge and penalty vary by type and amount of illicit drug.
 Someone intending to manufacture might also be charged with drug manufacturing.

 Georgia laws on drugs are complicated and some of the strictest in the country.
 If you or a teen or young adult in your life is arrested or otherwise charged with a drug charge, contact a lawyer.

 Call the Experienced Drug Defense Attorneys at Ghanouni

 If you or your child have been charged with a drug-related crime, the experienced attorneys at Ghanouni Teen & Young Adult Defense Firm can help.
 We regularly defend individuals against drug-related charges in local and, state courts.
-Contact us for a complimentary Defense Strategy Meeting.
+Contact us for a Defense Strategy Meeting.